IndrajeetPatil/ggstatsplot/README.md

 # Summary of types of statistical analyses

-Currently, it supports only the most common types of statistical tests:
+Currently, it supports the most common types of statistical tests:
 **parametric**, **nonparametric**, **robust**, and **bayesian** versions of **t-test**/**anova**, **correlation** analyses, **contingency table** analysis, **meta-analysis**, and **regression** analyses.